 Tip: Excusable delay or excuse of performance for defective specifications is based on the implied warranty of Government-furnished specifications.

-Tip: The key to asserting legal defenses to termination for default is whether you promptly notified the government about the problem.
+Tip: The key to asserting legal defenses to a default termination is whether you promptly notified the government about the problem.
 You cannot wait until the contracting officer issues you a default to raise the defense.
 You have a legal duty to mitigate your damages.

 Contracting Officer’s Failure to Follow Procedural Requirements